vcfvct/aws-exam/azure.md

 * Azure sentinel, collect/aggregate/analyze security issues automatically.
 * Defender for Identity(formerly Advanced Threat Protection) -> manage/monitor user behaviors in organization, and reporting.
 * You can view list of compliance certifications(Azure has 90+ including over 50 specific to global regions/countries) in the `Trust Center` to determine whether Azure meets your *regional requirements*.
+* MFA login can be configured with [Conditional Access policy](https://learn.microsoft.com/en-us/azure/active-directory/authentication/tutorial-enable-azure-mfa).
+  1. Select Users/Groups to assign for the policy to apply to.
+  2. Define the cloud-app/actions that trigger the policy
+  3. *Access Control* let you define the requirements for a user to be granted access.
+They might be required to use an approved client app or a device that's hybrid-joined to Azure AD.

 ## Pricing
 * An account can have multiple subscriptions.
 Billing Admin and Management Group